Very Large Array

 For the last photo below you can see an offline antenna in the repair bay receiving it’s regularly scheduled maintenance.
 The size is massive as you can see.
 The noises they make while repositioning out in the field are some of the most haunting, yet beautiful sounds you will ever hear!
 The red machine on the left is used to move the antennas around the area.
 You can also see they travel on a double track system to support the massive weight of these things and help with turns.
 If you have 5 minutes and want to check out a video of the moving process, this short movie is worth a watch: Astronomer Rick Perley Transporter Tour.

 So if you are ever in this area of New Mexico, I encourage you to stop by and check out the Very Large Array.
-If you are a fan of nightscapes and astrophotography visit my Dark Skies Portfolio.
+If you are a fan of nightscapes and astrophotography visit my Milky Way Gallery or my Deep Space Gallery.
 And if you need some help with the types of shots check out my Resources.
 Until next time!